Euro zone yields hover near lowest levels in months ahead of ECB | Headlines

 Euro zone yields hover near lowest levels in months ahead of ECB

-Germany's 10-year bond yield seen as the benchmark for the bloc, was roughly flat at 1.786%, just above a two-month low of 1.753% hit the previous day.
+Germany's 10-year bond yield, seen as the benchmark for the bloc, rose one basis point (bps) to 1.80% by 1613 GMT, above a two-month low of 1.753% hit the previous day.
 A sharp slowdown in inflation in the United States in October and the euro zone in November has encouraged investors to believe the worst may be over in terms of price pressures, causing global yields to drop sharply in recent weeks.

 "At the year-end you have some investors finally using their cash to invest," said Patrick Barbe, head of European investment grade fixed income at Neuberger Berman.
 Yet many investors say the sharp drop in euro zone yields has gone too far, given that inflation is still running at 10% year on year and that the ECB is set to raise rates to at least 2% next week.